weskempa-liferay/liferay-openai-demo-wizard/README.md

 Contributions are welcome!
 We can use this as a starting point to build purpose-built generative API functionality using Liferay's headless APIs.

-Thank you Steven Lu or the inspiration and knowledge that helped make this functional!
+**Thank you Steven Lu** for the inspiration and knowledge that helped make this functional!

 Technologies used: